Recommendation Progress Tracker

 SPS Agreement

-The UK should negotiate a new Sanitary and Phytosanitary (SPS) and veterinary equivalence agreement with the EU to facilitate seamless trade in livestock, plants, and related products.
+The UK has begun negotiating a new Sanitary and Phytosanitary (SPS) and veterinary equivalence agreement with the EU to facilitate seamless trade in livestock, plants, and related products.
 The SPS agreement should support wider Government efforts to level the trading playing field for UK food producers.

 Progress: